 The council cannot enter into correspondence with individuals about the merits of the application or the detail of their comments or objections.

-However, emailed comments sent to email@example.com are automatically acknowledged and, we will acknowledge your letter if you send us an SAE.
+However, emailed comments sent to email@example.com are automatically acknowledged.
 All comments will be reported and given careful consideration before coming to a decision.
-Everyone who writes to us, by letter or email, will be advised of the decision.
-In the case of petitions only the named contact will be informed.

 Will the Case Officer Visit Neighbouring Properties?